JPEG – JPEG JFIF File Format¶

 The driver also supports the “zlib compressed mask appended to the file” approach used by a few data providers to add a bitmask to identify pixels that are not valid data.
 See RFC 15: Band Masks for further details.

-Starting with GDAL 1.10.1, the driver can deal with bitmask where the bits are ordered with most significant bit first (whereas the usual convention is least significant bit first).
+The driver can deal with bitmask where the bits are ordered with most significant bit first (whereas the usual convention is least significant bit first).
 The driver will try to autodetect that situation, but the heuristics may fail.
 In that circumstance, you can set the JPEG_MASK_BIT_ORDER configuration option to MSB.
 Bitmask can also be completely ignored by specifying JPEG_READ_MASK to NO.

 The GDAL JPEG Driver is built using the Independent JPEG Group’s jpeg library.
 Also note that the GeoTIFF driver supports tiled TIFF with JPEG compressed tiles.